Verse-by-Verse Study

 The Text

 The NIV says “in Christ you have been brought to fullness” is their interpretation of the Greek text.
 Which literally reads “you are in Him complete.”
-The Berean Literal Bible says, “You are complete in Him, who is the head of all rule and authority.”
-As well as King James Version says, “ye are complete in him, which is the head of all principality and power”

 You are Complete In Him (NKJV)

 The Greek word pléroó meaning to be Complete carries the idea of being filled up or made full, as the NIV says fullness.
 In that you have been given fullness of life in union with Christ.
 In this union there is no other needed source.
 No other required extra power or information before you are made complete in Christ.
-For he “fills everything in every way” (Eph 1:23)
+For he “fills everything in every way” (Eph 1:23).

 These two verses refer to the above content, about being deceived by philosophies of the world and its cultures.
 We do not need the “traditions of men” to be added to Scriptures.
 As if we need to add to Christ, secular authorities, to complete our spiritual understanding and give us additional practices.